Dfenestrator/GooPyCharts/README.md

 This will open a webpage in your default browser with the plot.
 For more examples, see testGraph.py.
 Examples include scatter plots, adding titles/plot labels, and datetime graphs.

 For timeseries, use as your x-axis the following format (as a string): 'yyyy-mm-dd HH:MM:SS'.
+The 'HH:MM:SS' is optional, but be consistent throughout your input.
 GooPyCharts will take care of the rest.

 ## Features
 - line and scatter plots